 What is Youth Art Month?

-Started in 1961 through the Art & Creative Materials Institute, Inc. (ACMI) and in cooperation with the National Art Education Association (NAEA), Youth Art Month exists to:
+Started in 1961 through The Art & Creative Materials Institute, Inc. (ACMI), Youth Art Month exists to:

-- Recognize art education as a viable factor in the total education curricula that develops citizens of a global society.
+- Recognize art education as a viable factor in the total education curricular that develops citizens of a global society.

 - Recognize art is a necessity for the full development of better quality of life for all.